CindyGraffin/Dasmoto-s-Arts-Crafts/README.md

 ## Description

-I had to make the same result starting from sratch as this redline :
+I had to make the same result starting from sratch with this redline :

 <div align="center">
   <kbd>